 6. Lack of Security Training for Employees

 One of the leading Microsoft Office 365 security issues is not cyberattacks – it’s human error.
-Human mistakes let cybercriminals in the system, and this is what makes these mistakes so dangerous.
+Human mistakes are among the biggest cyber threats, and this is what makes these mistakes so dangerous.

 Security education for employees is like preventive medicine: it works, but often delayed as a secondary concern.
 Businesses don’t care about potential risks until they become urgent problems with tremendous potential losses.